 Teaching Your Teen to Drive

-I have a few thoughts to share before you hand over the keys.
-First, remind your teen that driving is a privilege that must be earned by following the rules of the road and making a commitment to drive safely and responsibly.
-Second, driving requires focus and attention.
-Our teens are often multi-tasking and constantly checking their phones; there is no place for this while driving.
+Driving is a privilege that must be earned by following the rules of the road and making a commitment to drive safely and responsibly.
+Our teens lead busy lives.
+But there is no place for multi-tasking or checking phones while driving.
+Driving requires their complete focus and attention.
 Cell phone use while driving is illegal for new drivers, and texting while driving is against the law for all drivers in Wisconsin.
-Finally, be a role model by practicing the habits you want your teen to develop.

 Wisconsin Department of Transportation Secretary

 In Wisconsin, teens are involved in fatal crashes twice as often as all other drivers.
 To reduce teen driver deaths and injuries, all states, including Wisconsin, have enacted Graduated Driver Licensing (GDL) laws.
 These laws phase in driving privileges for teen drivers over a period of months.
 GDL laws save lives; we see this in the data.
 In 2015, there were 64% fewer fatal crashes involving teen drivers than there were in 2000 when graduated licensing was enacted.
 GDL laws that require 30 or more hours of supervised driving, restrict nighttime driving, and limit the number of passengers a new driver can have in the car significantly reduce teen fatalities.
 Please know and enforce Wisconsin’s GDL requirements with the young driver you are sponsoring; they can save your teen’s life.
 You will find them in the middle section of this guidebook.

 We’ve designed this handbook to guide you through the process of behind-the-wheel training.
 Use it, practice together often and master each section to ensure that your teen develops safe and responsible driving skills.
 Buckle up, put your cell phone away, obey the speed limit and enjoy this exciting experience.